Estimated reading time: 5 mins.

 Many people don’t realise that there are different types of snoring.
 This is why some products will work better for you than others.
 Snoreeze products treat the three main types of snoring:

 When you sleep, your airway structure and soft tissues relax.
 This tissue then dehydrates and vibrates when you breathe, causing snoring.

 Cold and allergies like hay fever are a common cause of snoring.
 When you have a cold (or allergic reaction), your nasal tissue swells causing airflow through the nose to be blocked or restricted.
 This narrows your airway so the air you breathe travels faster, further dehydrating the tissue.
 This may force you to breathe through your mouth, leading to a dry mouth and snoring.

 Loud snoring and OSA

 As mentioned earlier, OSA causes your airway to temporarily close, stopping you from being able to breathe.
 It can dramatically affect your quality of sleep and your overall health.

 CPAP is often used as a treatment for OSA, but the NHS also recommends oral devices as an option for mild-to-moderate sleep apnoea.
 You should always visit your doctor if you suspect you have OSA, as they’ll be able to recommend the best treatment for you.
 If they advise that an oral device is suitable, try the Oral Device or the LabFit.

 Ready for some snoring relief?

 To celebrate National Stop Snoring Week, head over to our socials where we’re giving away a LabFit Oral Device worth £209.99.
-The LabFit is our first bespoke oral device, and a recommended treatment option for snoring and OSA by the NHS.
+The LabFit is our first custom-fit oral device, and a recommended treatment option for snoring and OSA by the NHS.
 We’re also offering a different product discount each day, so you can stock up on your favourites.

 April 18th – 22nd 2022 marks National Stop Snoring Week in the UK.
 Start your journey to a snore-free life today.